 Rachel Zelon has been working in the field of humanitarian assistance and development for over three decades.
 Rachel was a founding member of HRI in 2009.
 Her energies have been focused on child protection, promoting the rights of children, and working towards a world where children’s rights include having access to all basic needs.
 Her leadership has resulted in the promotion of expanded access to critical nutrition, clean water, decent sanitation, health care, and education for vulnerable children living in extreme poverty.
 In recent years, the scope of her work has expanded to include the fight against child trafficking into institutionalized care in Haiti.
 Rachel has her Masters Degree in Social Work.

 Jennifer has worked in international development and organization management since 2003.
 She is regarded for growing nonprofits through partner development, fundraising, grant and foundation partnerships, communications, volunteer and internship management, and more.
-She has lead group mission teams for nearly 15 years.
+She has coordinated and led mission teams for nearly 20 years.
 She's also improved and expanded development projects and monitoring and evaluation in the field.
-She's worked with local and federal law enforcement and other agencies to identify and serve victims of child trafficking and sex trafficking in the U.S. and abroad and is credited for opening a successful rehabilitation home.
+She's worked with local and federal law enforcement and other agencies to identify and serve victims of child and sex trafficking in the U.S. and abroad and is credited for opening a successful rehabilitation home.
+Jennifer has been with HRI since January 2028.

 Dr. Worley is a Pulmonary/Critical Care/Sleep Disorders physician in private practice.
 Born and raised in Oklahoma, he completed his undergraduate and medical school training at the University of Oklahoma.
 Following this he entered active duty in the U.S. Army and completed his Internal Medical, Pulmonary Medicine, Critical Care Medicine, and Sleep Disorders training at Brooke Army Medical Center in San Antonio, TX and remains Board-Certified in all of these specialties.
 After receiving an Honorable Discharge from the U.S. Army he entered into private practice in Tulsa, Ok.
 In addition to a very active private practice, Dr. Worley develops, designs, and manufactures numerous medical products many of which are currently being used throughout the U.S. and abroad.
 Dr. Worley is married to Kay Worley, M.D., a Neurophysiology Neurologist and has three children.